 Mandatory green building standards (California Green Building Standards Code, Part 11, Title 24, known as CALGreen) became effective on January 1, 2011.
-CALGreen imposes requirements for planning and design, energy efficiency, water efficiency and conservation, material conservation and resource efficiency, and environmental quality.
+CALGreen imposes requirements for planning and design, energy efficiency (by reference to Part 6), water efficiency and conservation, material conservation and resource efficiency, and environmental quality.
 Training for building department personnel responsible for enforcement is available from a variety of sources and supports the proper application of CALGreen requirements.